MEB 2026

 Abstracts and registration

-You can then pay the registration fee – before May 1st 2026 – using the link provided at the end of the form.
+You can then pay the registration fee using the link provided at the end of the form.
+Please pay the fee as soon as you can.

 The registration fees are the following: normal: 300€ / student: 150€ / online: 25€.